 An LLC is a business structure that's part corporation and part partnership.
 It provides its owners, or members, with more favorable tax treatment as well as protection from personal liability.
 Limited liability companies can have more than one owner and/or designate a managing member that's responsible for running the organization.

 Limited liability company regulations will vary from state to state.
 If a company forms a single-member LLC, it will receive similar tax treatment as a sole proprietorship.
 If it forms a multiple-member LLC, it must pay taxes like a partnership.
 Regardless, the company's profits and losses pass directly through to the members' personal income tax returns.

 If you need help learning about types of companies LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.